shgmr/PeopleAnalyticsRoadmap/README.md

 Attrition status refers to whether an employee has left or remained with an organization during a specific period.
 It's a key variable in HR analytics, especially for analyzing employee turnover and retention

 ## 📷 Sample Visualizations
+Here’s a snapshot of the attrition distribution by education field:
+!Attrition by Education

 ![Attrition by Education](PeopleAnalyticsRoadmap/Attrition by Education